The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Modeling Stellar Spectra

 In numerical radiative transfer, the above equation greatly simplifies and expedites the computation of stellar spectra, since it obviates the need to explicitly compute and integrate over the intensities at many discretely sampled lines of sight (i.e., values of $\mu$) in Equation~\ref{eq:flux}.

-In practice, the above formulation produces model lines which are very narrow compared to those observed in real stellar spectra.
-This is because real stars are rotating (which Doppler shifts the local intensity profiles) and are not, in reality, static plane parallel atmospheres; the latter necessitates additional \textit{ad hoc} free parameters dubbed ``microturbulence'' and ``macroturbulence.''
+In practice, the above formulation produces model lines that are very narrow compared to those observed in real stellar spectra.
+This is due to a couple effects.
+First, stars rotate, which Doppler shifts the local intensity profiles by the line-of-sight rotational velocities.
+Additionally, near-surface convection creates spatial inhomogeneity and velocity variations in the stellar atmosphere; these effects are typically modeled with ad hoc free parameters dubbed ``microturbulence'' and ``macroturbulence.''
 These additional sources of broadening are normally handled by convolving the line absorption coefficients, intensity, and/or flux with broadening kernels, depending on the broadening model(s) used.
-We now discuss these nonthermal broadening sources in greater detail in the below \S\ref{subsec:additional_broadening}.
+We discuss these broadening sources in greater detail in \S\ref{subsec:additional_broadening}.